CMGreenspon/NCams/README.md

 ## Getting Started

 This project's code is available on [GitHub](https://github.com/CMGreenspon/NCams).
+The example raw data is available on [Dropbox](???)

 ### Prerequisites